Mukilanbalamurugan/19CS302_Module_7/Ex no_33.md

 ## Program:
 ```
 C program to read a file name from user and create that file using fopen().
-Developed by: Mukesh HS
+Developed by: Mukilan B
-RegisterNumber:  212222060155
+RegisterNumber:  212222060156
 */
 #include <stdio.h>
 int main()